OSDKDev/unlock-issues/README.md

-Automatically unlock issues, most commonly used on "reopened" event.
+Automatically unlock context issue, most commonly used on "reopened" event.

 To add it to your workflow: